brightodedo/School-Assignment/README.md

 # School-Assignment
-Answer to the assignment in word.
+Answer to the question in the word document.